 Charging a Tesla

 A Tesla vehicle can be charged anywhere there is an outlet.
 The cars come standard with a mobile connector (with adapters available for purchase) in order to use any electrical sources available.

-Users can use the mobile connector at home.
+Owners can use the mobile connector at home.
 However, this method is rather slow.
 Using a traditional household outlet, only two or three miles of range will be added per hour.
-For this reason, Tesla recommends installing a wall connector for at-home use.
+Tesla recommends installing a wall connector for at-home use.
 These devices can deliver up to 44 miles of range per hour.
 An electrician or Tesla installation service is needed to install the wall connector.
 If traveling, drivers can charge the car’s battery at one of hundreds of private locations, such as hotels and restaurants, that have Tesla charging stations available.

 Regardless of your charging method, the Tesla App allows you to monitor your charging status and receive charging-complete notifications.